 After adding all the Blocks representing new house and garages we’re in a position to generate a DTM for the proposed buildings.
 But before we do, and to save some time editing, it may be work changing the DTM Settings to link points with a distance of less than 5m, otherwise an unwanted triangle will appear.
 We wish to see individual buildings modelled.

 Even though we restricted triangle sides to less than 5m we will still get linkage to adjacent buildings, but the long across site triangles are missing.
 Use the DTM Editing tools to strike line delete unwanted triangles.
 Viewing the plan and in 3D during editing may help here.

 The proposed buildings, ground model and imagery can be brought together using backcloths and viewed in 3D.
 You can play around with colours, as shown here.

 But the story doesn’t end here as we’d like to see a fly-through.
 In the 3D viewer select the Video tab, setting the offset height to 1.5m then pick points along the proposed alignment.

 4 icons control viewing, including creating a real-time video in MP4 format.

 A still of the fly-through is shown here, indicating a line representing the flight path.
 You can alter the speed and other parameters of the flight.

-Another issue being investigated was clear access to the estate, especially for emergency vehicles as parked vehicles may be an problem.
-We modelled a make believe car (VW Golf?) and placed it close to properties in typical on street parking.
+Another issue being investigated was clear access to the estate, especially for emergency vehicles as parked vehicles may be a problem.
+We modelled a make-believe car (VW Golf?) and placed it close to properties in typical on-street parking.
 These are shown in yellow, red and blue below.
 There are tools in the 3D viewer for querying distances.